adr/vscode-adr-manager/README.md

 * `Basic ADR Template`: Inserts a template with only the required fields of a MADR (keywords: `basic-madr`, `adr`)
 * `Professional ADR Template`: Inserts a template with all fields of a MADR (keywords: `professional-madr`, `adr`)

+### Settings

+As of now, this extension contributes the following settings:

+* `adrManager.adrDirectory`: Specifies the path of the directory containing the ADRs, relative to the root workspace folder(s) (default: docs/decisions)

+* `adrManager.editorMode.addAdrEditorMode`: Specifies the preferred editor mode when creating a new ADR using the extension's webview (default: basic)

+* `adrManager.editorMode.viewAdrEditorMode`: Specifies the preferred editor mode when viewing/editing an existing ADR using the extension's webview (default: sufficient; the extension will choose the template based on the content of the ADR)

+* `adrManager.treatSingleRootAsMultiRoot`: Specifies whether the extension should treat single-root workspaces with only subdirectories as multi-root workspaces (default: true)

+* `adrManager.showDiagnostics`: Specifies if the extension shows diagnostics in the text editor when working on ADR files (default: true)

 ## Known Issues